Stocks Climb on U.S.-China Trade Deal Hopes

 "Ever so slowly...you get increasing confirmation that this slowdown has stabilized," said Joseph Amato, chief investment officer at Neuberger Berman.
 "All these things have come together to build a little bit more confidence in risk assets."

 Shares of J.C.
-Penney rose 11% sharply after boosting its financial outlook for this year and reporting better-than-expected third-quarter results.
+Penney rose 7.3% after boosting its financial outlook for this year and reporting better-than-expected third-quarter results.

 Investors have been encouraged by a rebound in government-bond yields, particularly in the U.S., and the growing positive gap between 10-year yields and two-year yields, which is a move away from the recessionary signals of earlier this year.